5100: Enrollment of Students

 A. Resident Requirement: Children must reside in the District or have one parent residing in the District.

-B. Age Requirement: The District shall not admit any child into preschool unless such child has reached the age of four (4) years or will reach such age on or before July 31 of the current school year.
-Children who have reached the age of five (5) years on or before July 31 of the current school year are not preschool eligible.
+B. Age Requirement: The district provides preschool programming for students who have reached the age of three (3) or four (4) on or before July 31 of the current school year.
+The District does not provide preschool programming for students who have reached the age of five (5) years on or before July 31 of the current school year.

 II.
 Applications shall be made in accordance with the following application procedures: